microsoft/react-native-windows-samples/docs/getting-started.md

 ### Initialize the React Native Windows native code and projects

-Lastly, initialize the React Native for Windows application with the [React Native Windows CLI (init-windows)](init-windows-cli.md) command:
+Lastly, initialize the React Native for Windows application with the [init-windows command](init-windows-cli.md):

 ```bat
 npx react-native init-windows --overwrite